GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

   descriptor, and crossing from a batched producer to a per-lane consumer costs about 1.5ns per lane through a lane-view adapter.
 - Alignment padding only exists in the per-lane view.
-In a row, a `u8` element costs the same as a `u64` (we measured them identical), while packed columns keep the cost proportional to the element size (2x cheaper than rows when cache-resident, around 8x when memory-bound).
+In a row, a `u8` element costs the same as a `u64`, while packed columns keep the cost proportional to the element size (2x cheaper than rows when cache-resident, around 8x when memory-bound).
   Columns are the storage format, so the proportional cost holds